 Janakpur is approximately 390 km and a 10-hour drive from Kathmandu.
 Buses to the district headquarters Janakpur city leave from the Central Bus Station, Gongabu in Kathmandu.
 One can also take a 40-minute direct flight to Janakpur city from Kathmandu.
 Dhanushadham is 18 km from Janakpur, an hour's drive away.
 Public transportation services are available to Dhanushadham from the city area.

-Luxury hotels to budget accommodation and many types of restaurants are found all over Janakpur city.
+Janakpur city has luxury hotels to budget accommodation and many types of restaurants that cater to visitors.
 Dharamshalas (accommodation for pilgrims) are also available.
-The delicious food here has a touch of Indian taste.
+The delicious food here has a touch of Indian taste, which is suitable for the large number of Indian visitors.
 Varieties of sweets and vegetarian specialties are the norm.
 Other tourist facilities are also available in this city.